ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Change of Client's Authentication Credential in the Group ## {#sec-client-public-key-change}

 During its membership in the OSCORE group, the client might change the authentication credential that it uses in the group.
-When this happens, the client uploads the new authentication credential to the Group Manager, as defined in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}}.
+When this happens, the client uploads the new authentication credential to the Group Manager.
+This can rely on the methods specified in {{Section 9.4 of I-D.ietf-ace-key-groupcomm-oscore}} for the realization of Group Manager defined in that document.

 After that, in order to continue communicating with the RS, the client MUST perform the following actions.